blackpython890/EPAi/S3/README.md

 ### manual_rounding_function
 > Parameter : f_num (number).

-> Return : formatted number.
+> Return : formatted round number.

 This function emulates python's inbuild ***round*** function.
 You are not allowed to use ROUND function.